-Join Julieanne Kost for an in-depth discussion in this video Unifying images through composition, part of Introduction to Photo Compositing.
+Join Julieanne Kost for an in-depth discussion in this video Unifying images through composition, part of Learning Photo Compositing.

 - Another way that we can unify multiple images either in a diptych or in a composite, is through line and shape.
 Here is a good example of using a curved line in one image to lead your eye from one image into another.
 Here, we're using straight lines, in this case, they're moving from the left hand side down into the Lincoln Memorial, but our eye is held within these two images with this line on the right that brings us back up to the top, we come across and we're moved back into the image to the left.

 This illustration just demonstrates the difference between having vertical lines and horizontal lines.
 We can see on the left that the vertical lines have a lot more motion, they're more dynamic.
 The lines on the right, the horizontal lines are a lot more calming and still.
 Here I'm using shape, similar and repeating shapes within two images in order to unify them.
 Here again I'm going to use shape, but it's the repetition of shape, and even though they're flowers on one side and what looks like little dents in some metal on the other side, it's that same repetition of shape that unifies these two images.

 We can also unify shapes by combining images where leading lines take you directly from one image to the next image, and actually create a third shape in and of their own.
 Here we have two images where we have the same shape in both images, we just have a lot more on the left hand side.
 But because we have more shapes on the left that are light, they can be easily balanced by adding the same or similar shape on the right as long as it's darker in tone.